Ricky Gervais mocks Hollywood with explicit jokes at Globes

 He also joked about the age of Leonardo DiCaprio’s dates by saying even Prince Andrew, a former friend of Epstein who has denied he was involved in Epstein’s alleged crimes, wouldn’t approve.

-“Even Prince Andrew is like, c’mon, Leo.
-Mate, you’re nearly 50,” said Gervais.
+“Even Prince Andrew is like, ‘C’mon, Leo.
+Mate, you’re nearly 50,’” said Gervais.

+Few in the audience should have been surprised by Gervais’ tone: He’s taken delight in dicing up the Hollywood elite with his jokes with his previous hosting stints.

+Gervais said multiple times during the evening that he’d be giving up his hosting duties, but HFPA President Lorenzo Soria wanted an assurance from the foul-mouthed Gervais when Soria stepped on stage after the bleeped monologue: “Ricky, you keep saying this is your last year hosting.
+For God’s sake, please put it in writing.”